Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices

-At half filling $N=L$, $\Omega/J \gg 1$ and $U/J \gg 1$, the system forms a Mott insulator with suppression of doubly-occupied sites.
+At half filling $N=L$, $\Omega/J \gg 1$ and $U/J \gg 1$, a Mott insulator is formed with suppression of doubly-occupied sites.
 The strong drive favours staggered spin order, and competes/cooperates with virtual second-order tunneling processes (superexchange).
 Instead of typical antiferromagnetic interactions~\cite{anderson1950superexchange,trotzky2008superexchange}, SOC transforms the Hamiltonian into a dominant nearest-neighbour Ising interaction.
 The underlying mechanism is depicted in Fig.~\ref{fig_Schematic}(b).
-If two neighbouring sites are in the single-particle ground-state $\ket{\downarrow\uparrow}$, double occupancy after a tunneling event will cost an energy penalty $+\Omega$ due to the splitting induced by the alternating Rabi drive, and an additional penalty $+U$ due to Hubbard repulsion, creating a large energy gap $\Omega+U$.
+If two neighbouring sites are in the single-particle ground-state $\ket{\downarrow\uparrow}$, double occupancy after a tunneling event will cost an energy penalty $+\Omega$ due to the alternating Rabi drive, and an additional penalty $+U$ due to Hubbard repulsion, creating a large energy gap $\Omega+U$.
 If the particles are instead in the excited state $\ket{\uparrow\downarrow}$, virtual tunneling costs $-\Omega+U$ which can be made near-resonant for $\Omega \simeq U$.
-Other states like $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$ cannot tunnel due to Pauli exclusion.
+The states $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$ cannot tunnel due to Pauli exclusion.
 The effective superexchange Hamiltonian for our system (c.f.
 Supplementary~\ref{app_Superexchange}) becomes $\hat{H}_{\mathrm{se}}= \hat{H}_{\mathrm{se}}^{(1)}+\hat{H}_{\mathrm{se}}^{(2)}$ with:

 where $\hat{S}_{j}^{\alpha}$ are spin-1/2 operators, and $D$ is the dimensionality (i.e. $D=2$ for 2D tunneling).
 There is an additional interaction $\hat{H}_{\mathrm{se}}^{(2)}\equiv\frac{2J^2}{U}\sum_{\langle j,k \rangle}(\hat{S}_{j}^{+}\hat{S}_{k}^{+}+h.c.)$, but its contribution to unitary evolution is rendered negligible in our parameter regime by the SOC, which forces the states affected by $\hat{H}_{\mathrm{se}}^{(2)}$ to pick up a high-frequency phase $\sim e^{-2 i\Omega t}$ from the drive, making their off-diagonal terms in the unitary proportional to $\sim J^2/(\Omega U)$ and thus negligible (c.f.
 Supplementary~\ref{app_SpinEcho}).
 The superexchange mapping is exact in the limit of $U/J\to \infty$, and $|\Omega-U|/J \to \infty$ to avoid higher-order processes (see Supplementary~\ref{app_ModelAgreement} for benchmarking).